 ‘Isms’ of the East End.
-Political, philanthropic, and entrepreneurial movements of old Stepney.
+Political, philanthropic, and other movements of old Stepney.

 The East End, a hotbed of politics & social reforms, industrialisation & philanthropism, capitalism and societal innovation.
 In this walk take a stroll with Ade around Whitechapel and Stepney, following in the footsteps of Stalin, Oswald Mosley, and Dr Barnardo, to name but a few.
 Here we dig deeper around some of the ‘isms’ that have long been a part of, and the heart of this historical part of East London.

 We start off at the infamous Battle of Cable Street.
 A much discussed tale from the East End, of defiance by the large Jewish community of Stepneyl, back in the 1930’s, when the British Union of Fascists tried to march down these pavements, only to be held at bay and told to ‘clear awf’ in no uncertain terms.